Our website uses cookies for statistical purposes.

 The liaison office is the simplest business form a foreign company can have in Austria.
 Like the branch office, the representative office will be fully dependent on the parent company.
 However, it is not allowed to engage in any type of commercial activity.
 The only activities a liaison office is allowed to undertake in Austria are:

-• – acting as contact point between the foreign company’s partners and clients;
+• acting as a contact point between the foreign company’s partners and clients;

 Unlike in other European countries, an Austrian liaison office cannot conclude contracts on behalf of the parent company.
 An Austrian representative office can be re-registered as any other type of company if the parent firm decides to engage in commercial undertakings in this country.